AdamikHQ/adamik-banking-app/README.md

 ## Contact

-[Your contact information or ways to reach out for questions and support]
+For more information or support, please visit our website at [adamik.io](https://adamik.io).

+Join our community on [Discord](https://discord.com/invite/qe4HEQSQ7b) to connect with other users and get real-time assistance.